Vandivier/afterecon/content/2014-07-19-the-relationship-between-economics-and-religion.md

 The relationship between economics and libertarianism is an example of the relationship between economics and counterpart morality.

-Lastly, the point of After Econ is to answer the question, \"After I have learned economics, what should I do?\" Prima facie this a question of how to derive morality from economics.
+Lastly, the point of AfterEcon is to answer the question, \"After I have learned economics, what should I do?\" Prima facie this a question of how to derive morality from economics.
 At second glance, however, this is easily a much more general question of morality.

 <strong>The Economic Argument for God</strong>